decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Definitions:

-1. challenge_dst, an octet string representing the domain separation
-                  tag: api_id || "H2S_" where "H2S_" is an ASCII string
+1. hash_to_scalar_dst, an octet string representing the domain separation tag: api_id || "H2S_" where "H2S_" is
-                  comprised of 4 bytes.
+                       an ASCII string comprised of 4 bytes.

 Deserialization: